RutronikSystemSolutions/RDK2_RAB4_RTK_LE910C1_Rover/README.md

-# RDK2 - Rover using RDK2 and RAB4-RTK
+# RAB4-RTK Rover using NTRIP over the LTE-CAT1

 This example demonstrates how to use the UM980 sensor as a rover (moving unit for which we want to know the position).

 To get very accurate (~2 cm precision) positioning, the UM980 needs correction data (RTCM).
 Those correction data are gathered from the Internet using the LE910C1 modem from Telit.

 Remarks:
-- Almost 800 bytes/seconds data reception is necessary to receive the correction data.
+- Almost 800 bytes/seconds of data reception is necessary to receive the correction data.
 - A "free of charge" provider is used for this example.
 You can of course change it for your needs.

 <img src="pictures/rdk2_rab4_rtk_antennas.jpg" style="zoom:25%;" />
 <img src="pictures/overview.png" style="zoom:50%;" />

-Once started, the demonstrator output the current coordinates on a serial terminal:
+Once started, the demonstrator outputs the current coordinates on a serial terminal:

 <img src="pictures/serial_terminal_output.png" style="zoom:100%;" />